 Can I Charge My Phone Faster?

 There’s nothing worse than getting that low power notification from your phone, especially when it happens in the middle of the day.
 With apps growing more and more power hungry, though phone batteries are getting bigger, they just can’t keep up with the demands that we place on them.
 Which means that phone charging is a regular part of life for most of us.
-New USB Type C chargers and ports have increased charging speeds for some, but there are still some ways that you can make that annoying charging process go faster.
+New USB Type C chargers and devices by OnePlus with Dash have increased charging speeds for some, but there are still some ways that you can make that annoying charging process go faster.
 If you’re stuck in a constant charge cycle and need to speed things up, then here are our top secret fast charging tips!

 Alright, it’s obvious, but we have to mention it for the sake of completeness, and because surprisingly some people often forget this.
 The absolute fastest way that you’re going to get a charge on that phone is by switching the phone off before you plug it in.
 Your phone is always using power as long as it’s switched on, but switched off nothing can drain away that juice.
 This isn’t always convenient, or even possible, since switching off means you might miss important messages or calls.
 But if you’re dead serious about getting the most charge in the least time, then switching off is the only way to go.